BECOME A FOUNDING DONOR | FREE MAILER + TAX DEDUCTION | 501(c)(3) NONPROFIT

 What if I don't have original receipts for my clothes?

-That's OK.
+You don't need them.
 You can estimate fair market value based on comparable items sold online (eBay, Poshmark, ThredUp, The RealReal).
 Take screenshots of similar items as documentation.

 Do I need to itemize deductions to claim clothing donations?